 Brings Families Together

 Traditions bring families together from a newly engaged couple to a family of 7 kids to multiple generations.
 No matter the size of your family, having traditions allows your family to come together with a common purpose and goal.
 It helps everyone remember the importance of family and maintaining that support system.
-These days with all the technology available, families can still “come together” even if that means it is done through Skype or FaceTime.
+These days with all the technology available, families can still “come together” even if that means it is done through FaceTime or Zoom.

 Expands Cultural Awareness